FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Member since=Tells how long the player has been a member of lichess.
 Appears on profile pages.
 For example, http://lichess.org/@/thibault has been a member since 2010-11-22.

 Last sign in=The last time a player signed into this account.
 Appears on profile pages.
+Example: http://lichess.org/@/thibault — "Last sign in about 4 hours ago" (as of the time of writing).

-Challenge to a game=
+Challenge to a game=Clicking this lets you ask the player to play a game with you, and takes you to the set-up screen.
+Appears on profile pages as a title text (what you see when you hover the mouse over) for the King symbol.
+Example. http://lichess.org/@/thibault.

 Player=